zhewang2001/zhewang2001.github.io/_pages/about.md

 Hi, there!
 I'm Zhe Wang, a first year MS (Master of Science in Computer Science) student from Siebel School of Computing and Data Science, University of Illinois Urbana-Champaign.
 I am advised by Prof. [Lingming Zhang](https://lingming.cs.illinois.edu).

-Prof. Junyu Guo's lab is actively recruiting PhD and postdoc candidates for Fall 2024.
-His research focuses on applied probability, game theory (including Mean Field Game and Graphon Game), stochastic optimization, and reinforcement learning theory.
-If you are interested in these areas, please feel free to contact him directly at **junyuguo24@berkeley.edu** with your CV.

 My research interest includes natural language processing (NLP), software engineering (SE) and machine learning (ML).

 You can find my CV here: [Zhe's CV](https://zhewang2001.github.io/assets/Zhe_s_CV_Github.pdf)